 The main hall holds up to:

-170 people on our round tables in a cabaret style for a seated dinner or wedding reception (following which, we can remove some tables to make room for a dance floor)
+- 170 people on our round tables in a cabaret style for a seated dinner or wedding reception (following which, they can remove some tables to make room for a dance floor)

-Our tiered balcony seats a further 200 guests and is used at the majority of concerts held here.
-We offer dressing rooms for performers at gigs and performances, and we can arrange break-out areas for conferences in the adjacent Town Hall on request.
+A tiered balcony seats a further 200 guests and is used at the majority of concerts held here.
+They offer dressing rooms for performers at gigs and performances, and they can arrange break-out areas for conferences in the adjacent Town Hall on request.